-- (I) grant a security interest to the Loan Trustee in Additional Collateral with respect to such Collateral Group having an Aggregate Appraised Value (based on the Maintenance Adjusted Base Value of such Additional Collateral) such that the Aggregate Appraised Value of such Collateral Group (including such Additional Collateral and after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (II) and (III) of this sentence) is greater than or equal to the applicable Minimum Collateral Value upon the grant of such security interest and provided that no failure to comply with a Composition Test shall have occurred and be continuing at the time of such grant or result therefrom (unless such grant would improve compliance or otherwise not worsen any noncompliance); - (II) deposit cash or permitted investments or a combination of cash and permitted investments ("Cure Cash Collateral") into an eligible securities account established pursuant to the Indenture with the Loan Trustee and subject to the lien of the Loan Trustee (the "Cure Cash Collateral Account") in a sufficient amount such that the Aggregate Appraised Value of such Collateral Group after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (I) and (III) of this sentence, is greater than or equal to the applicable Minimum Collateral Value (after giving effect to such deposit); or - (III) pay to the Loan Trustee an amount not less than the difference of (i) the applicable Minimum Collateral Value minus (ii) the Aggregate Appraised Value of the applicable Collateral Group after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (I) and (II) of this sentence.
-Any amounts paid pursuant to this clause (III) will, solely for purposes of the foregoing clauses (I) and (II) in connection with such Collateral Trigger Event, be deemed a deposit of Cure Cash Collateral and be applied to reduce the Equipment Notes allocated between the Series A and Series B based on the percentage that each Series comprises of the principal amount of all outstanding Equipment Notes and applied to reduce the remaining scheduled amortization payments (and the Debt Balance for such Collateral Group) in inverse order of maturity, provided, with respect to Tier II Aircraft Collateral, such amounts shall be applied in inverse order of maturity to reduce the remaining scheduled amortization payments ending on the sixteenth payment date.
-The redemption price in such case will be the principal amount of such Equipment Notes required to be redeemed, together with accrued interest, but without any premium.
-In addition to clause (I) above, in the case of a Collateral Trigger Event with respect to the Tier I Aircraft Collateral Group and Tier II Aircraft Collateral Group one or more Tier I Aircraft may be added as Additional Collateral with an aggregate Appraised Value sufficient to cure the Collateral Trigger Events with respect to both such Collateral Groups, and United may designate a specified percentage of such Tier I Aircraft to be included as Tier I Aircraft Collateral and Tier II Aircraft Collateral (without duplication) for so long as such Tier I Aircraft remains part of the Collateral and the Debt Balance with respect to the Tier II Aircraft Collateral is greater than zero.
+- (I) grant a security interest to the Loan Trustee in Additional Collateral with respect to such Collateral Group having an Aggregate Appraised Value (based on the Maintenance Adjusted Base Value of such Additional Collateral) such that the Aggregate Appraised Value of such Collateral Group (including such Additional Collateral and after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (II) and (III) of this sentence) is greater than or equal to the applicable Minimum Collateral Value upon the grant of such security interest and provided that no failure to comply with a Composition Test shall have occurred and be continuing at the time of such grant or result therefrom (unless such grant would improve compliance or otherwise not worsen any noncompliance); - (II) deposit cash or permitted investments or a combination of cash and permitted investments ("Cure Cash Collateral") into an eligible securities account established pursuant to the Indenture with the Loan Trustee and subject to the lien of the Loan Trustee (the "Cure Cash

+Collateral Account") in a sufficient amount such that the Aggregate Appraised Value of such Collateral Group after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (I) and (III) of this sentence, is greater than or equal to the applicable Minimum Collateral Value (after giving effect to such deposit); or

+(III) pay to the Loan Trustee an amount not less than the difference of (i) the applicable Minimum Collateral Value minus (ii) the Aggregate Appraised Value of the applicable Collateral Group after giving effect to any action taken by United in connection with such Collateral Trigger Event pursuant to clause (I) and (II) of this sentence.
+Any amounts paid pursuant to this clause (III) will, solely for purposes of the foregoing clauses (I) and (II) in connection with such Collateral Trigger Event, be deemed a deposit of Cure Cash Collateral and be applied to redeem the Equipment Note and applied to reduce the remaining scheduled amortization payments (and the Debt Balance for such Collateral Group) in inverse order of maturity, provided, with respect to Tier II Aircraft Collateral, such amounts shall be applied in inverse order of maturity to reduce the remaining scheduled amortization payments ending on the sixteenth payment date.
+The redemption price in such case will be the principal amount of such Equipment Note required to be redeemed, together with accrued interest, but without any premium.
+In addition to clause (I) above, in the case of a Collateral Trigger Event with respect to the Tier I Aircraft Collateral Group and Tier II Aircraft Collateral Group one or more Tier I Aircraft may be added as Additional Collateral with an aggregate Appraised Value sufficient to cure the Collateral Trigger Events with respect to both such Collateral Groups, and United may designate a specified percentage of such Tier I Aircraft to be included as Tier I Aircraft Collateral (without duplication) for so long as such Tier I Aircraft remains part of the Collateral and the Debt Balance with respect to the Tier II Aircraft Collateral is greater than zero.